kitemongerer/fib2048/README.txt

 	Functions to detect winning and losing.
 	Manipulating innerHtml in javascript to record high scores outside of the canvas.
 	We have a copyright tag (cuz why not)!
+	Super sweet new game animation on page load!
 	The game is super fun to play!
 	Gorgeous background imagery.